 Walk the Via de la Plata in Autumn

 Your second option for walking the Via de la Plata is in autumn.
-I cannot give you my perspective on this, but I spoke to people who managed albergues and others on the Camino and learned that autumn is also an option.
+I cannot give you my perspective on this, but I spoke to people who managed albergues and others on the Camino and I learned that walking in autumn is also an option.
 In this case, you need to find the right balance between escaping the last days of heat and not ending up during winter.

 Just by thinking of it, it looks trickier to me to walk in autumn.
 If in spring you gradually go north as the heat follows you, in autumn, you start in a region where the heat can linger for a long time, but as you go further north, it gets increasingly colder.